20 Different Types of Flies in Arizona

 Although they move slowly, it is challenging to catch them in flight.
 Fireflies must ascend to the highest point after being caught to resume flying.

-Understanding the life cycle of particular genera of flesh flies can be helpful to knowledge.
+Understanding the life cycle of particular genera of flesh flies can help gain knowledge.

-On carcasses, the genus Sarcophaga (Flesh Fly) deposits live maggots rather than eggs, and their size and life stage shifts rapidly.
+The genus Sarcophaga (Flesh Fly) deposits live maggots rather than eggs on carcasses, and their size and life stages shift rapidly.

-When calculating the time of death, it may be helpful to keep track of both the moment the body was discovered and the life stage of the current flies.
+When calculating the time of death, it may be helpful to keep track of both the moment the body was discovered and the current fly’s life stage.

 Sarcophaga adults have transparent wings and red eyes.
 Their thorax (‘shoulder area’) contains alternating metallic-looking black and gray patterns.
 The brownish-red tip and spiky hairs on the black abdomen’s end.